The style of music I play and / or work in is not western classical music. Is the programme for me?

 Where is the residential learning week held?

-The 2017 residential will take place at King Charles Court, home to Trinity Laban’s Faculty of Music within the Old Royal Naval College and part of Greenwich’s historic world-heritage site.
-The final residential learning week performance and sharing will take place at Blackheath Halls in the nearby village of Blackheath.
+The 2021 residential will take place at King Charles Court, home to Trinity Laban’s Faculty of Music within the Old Royal Naval College and part of Greenwich’s historic world-heritage site with a final residential learning week performance.

 View the map.